kbonnet001/projet_pollen/docs/developer/README.md

 This file, largely inspired by **`movement_test.py`**, includes:

+**`test_sphere`**: Evaluates the effectiveness of spherical barriers.
+**`make_spiral`**: Create a spiral with an increasing radius with Reachy's hand.
+**`move_q`**: Give goal_position according to a movement Reachy could do by using only the selected q.
+(Attention: if the other joints aren't blocked in place with the variable blocked_joints, they will move to reach the end_goal, preventing the robot to move only the desired joints.)

+To acccomplish those tasks, this file will call the 📂 **`/home/reachy/dev/reachy2_symbolic_ik/src/reachy2_symbolic_ik/ik_methods_tool.py`** file.
+This file contain function to communicate and simplify the use of various ik methods, by including :

 **`load_model`**: Loads the required URDF model for Pinocchio or Pink.
-**`test_sphere`**: Evaluates the effectiveness of spherical barriers.
+**`get_joints from_chosen_method`**: Call upon the chosen ik method with correct treatement of data to obtain the result of the inverse kinematics result.
+**`get_current_joints`**: Get the current joints of the robot.

 ## Inverse Kinematics Methods
 📂 **`/home/reachy/dev/reachy2_symbolic_ik/src/reachy2_symbolic_ik/ik_methods.py`**

-This file contains the programmed inverse kinematics functions for Pinocchio and Pink, along with other essential utilities.
+This file contains the programmed inverse kinematics functions for Pinocchio and Pin.
 The functions below may eventually replace symbolic_inverse_kinematics_continuous in:

 📂 **`/home/reachy/dev/reachy2_symbolic_ik/src/reachy2_symbolic_ik/control_ik.py`**